HP Network Management Center

 HP Network Management Center (NMC) is a suite of integrated HP software used by network managers in information technology departments.
-The solutions allows network operators to see, catalog and monitor the routers, switches and other devices on their network.
-It alerts IT staff when a network device fails and predicts when a network node or connection point may go down.
-It was designed to improve operational efficiency.
+The suite allows network operators to see, catalog and monitor the routers, switches, and other devices on their network.
+IT staff is alerted when a network device fails, and it predicts when a network node or connection point may go down.
+The suite was designed to address operational efficiency.